izejuy/framework/README.md

 </p>

 ## About
 Welcome to Limeberry Framework.
-Limeberry is a simple but great application development framework.
-It is build with PHP for PHP developers.
-Limeberry aims to help you in your coding process by speeding up you with ready to use libraries and fewer need for configuration.
-The framework was developed based on the MVC architectural design.
+Limeberry is an excellent but straightforward application development framework.
+Limeberry aims to help you in your coding process by speeding up development with ready to use libraries that require minimal configuration.
+The structure was developed based on the MVC architectural design.

 ## Who is it for ?<br>
 In simple words; it is for you. <br>